 But it’s still free food, right?
 Which leads us to the next big question…

-If You Feed Them, They Will Come: Migration Changes Associated With Bird Feeders
+If You Feed Them, Will They Come (aka Alter Migration Patterns)?

 It’s hard to turn down a good freebie.
 So doesn’t it follow that some birds will just dawdle around a reliable bird feeder in Oak Park, for example, rather than hightail it down south for the winter?